 As a signatory to this Concordat, we are obliged to report annually to University Court.
 Please find these annual reports, which provide a summary of progress and plans, below.

-In 2013, we were successfully re-accredited with the award after carrying out an internal review to assess the progress of our original 2011-2013 actions, whilst also making further plans to grow the support we offer our researchers from 2013-2015.
+Between 2013 and 2019, we were successfully re-accredited with the award after carrying out alternating internal and external reviews every two years to assess the progress of our actions plan and expand the support we offer our researchers in consultation with our research staff community.

-Following signing up to the revised Concordat to Support the Career Development of Researchers in 2020, we undertook a Gap Analysis against the revised Concordat Principles and developed an Action Plan which has been used to develop the documentation for the ten-year internal review process.
+Following signing up to the revised Concordat to Support the Career Development of Researchers in 2020, we undertook a Gap Analysis against the revised Concordat Principles and developed an Action Plan which has been used in the documentation for the ten-year internal review process which re-accredited our award in early 2022.

 The review reports, updated action plans, future action plans and case studies from each stage can be found below.